Convex-Dev/convex-web/src/main/resources/markdown/articles/convex-whitepaper.md

 It is a well-known result that taking the union of sets in a purely additive manner (a Grow-only Set) is a valid CRDT.
 The storage system can be regarded as a growing set of immutable (key, value) pairs, and hence satisfies the CRDT property.

-This convergence property is particularly beneficial when combined with the structured of Merkle Trees used throughout the CVM: data structures with identical branches are automatically de-duplicated when they are stored, since the existing storage entry can simply be re-used.
+This convergence property is particularly beneficial when combined with the structured of Merkle trees used throughout the CVM: data structures with identical branches are automatically de-duplicated when they are stored, since the existing storage entry can simply be re-used.
+If effect, the Merkle trees become Merkle DAGs with guaranteed sharing of identical children.

 #### Status tagging